 Technically, these Catalan lamb skewers aren’t skewers.
 They’re instead referred to as pinxo morú, at least in Catalonia, which runs along the northeast edge of Spain bordering the Mediterranean.
 Here pinxos are, more often than not, skewered foods displayed in Catalan bars for guests to nibble while drinking, explains author Daniel Olivella.
 “Traditionally, the bartender keeps track of how much to charge you by how many skewers you leave on the bar.”
 These pinxo morú are a bit larger than other pinxos, similar to a kebab.

-Although as one of our testers said, call these little offerings what you will—skewers, kebabs, brochettes, or pinxos moru.
-We’re just going to call them perfectly delicious.
+As one of our testers said, call these little offerings what you will.
+Skewers, kebabs, brochettes, or pinxos moru.
+We’re just going to be over here calling them perfectly delicious.

 Catalan Lamb Skewers